tollwerk/TYPO3-ext-tw_eprivacy/README.md

 #### ePrivacy Subject

 This is a single cookie record.
-You need at least one cookie for remembering what other cookies the user accepted or revoked.
+You need at least one cookie 'eprivacy_consent' for remembering what other cookies the user accepted or revoked.
+For this you can use the values of the screenshot below.

 ![](/Docs/Installation/Assets/cookie_eprivacy.jpg)